-Ask your pharmacist for a 30 mL medicine cup for mixing and an oral dosing syringe if you do not have these
+Ask your pharmacist for a 30 mL medicine cup for mixing and an oral dosing syringe if you do not have these supplies.

-Step 1: Find a clean, flat work surface.
+Find a clean, flat work surface.
+Step 1:

-Place a small cup of water or apple juice, the oral dosing syringe, Step 2: and an empty medicine cup on your clean, flat work surface (see medicine cu
+Step 2: Place a small cup of water or apple juice, the oral dosing syringe, and an empty medicine cup on your clean, flat work surface (see plune plune the medicine cup, as instructed by your doctor.
+Check to make sure that the amount of liquid lines up with the amount that your doctor tells you (see Figure B).